Russian submarine Dmitry Donskoy (TK-208)

 The submarine was decommissioned on 6 February 2023 and was left docked at Severodvinsk.
-Before that it had been the last remaining Typhoon-class submarine on active service, making it the largest active submarine in the world by displacement.
+Dmitry Donskoy had been the last Typhoon submarine on active service since 2004, making it the largest active submarine in the world by displacement.
 After its decommissioning there was a lobbying effort by veterans' groups for the Russian government to preserve it as a museum.
 In March 2025 it was announced that plans are being made to convert Dmitry Donskoy into a museum ship and put it on display at the Peter the Great Central Naval Museum in Saint Petersburg.

 Design and construction

 Work on the third generation of Soviet nuclear-powered submarines was accelerated in response to the development of the Trident submarine-launched ballistic missile (SLBM) by the United States.
 At their summit meeting in November 1974 in Vladivostok, Soviet General Secretary Leonid Brezhnev told U.S. President Gerald Ford that the Soviet Union would build a new strategic missile submarine if the U.S. continued its development of the Trident.
 Brezhnev reportedly used the word typhoon ("тайфун") to refer to the new submarine, which later became its NATO code-name.
 It was a counter to the of the United States Navy, which was built to carry Trident nuclear missiles.
 The Project 941 Akula (Акула, NATO reporting name: Typhoon class) was designed by the engineer Sergey Kovalyov at the Rubin Design Bureau, which began developing it in 1972.
 The R-39 missile that the submarine would carry was being worked on at the same time.

 The Typhoon class has a unique design that uses two main pressure hulls, one on each side of the submarine, instead of a single pressure hull.
 The living quarters for the crew, the propulsion machinery, and other equipment are located in them.
 Each of the main pressure hulls is divided into eight compartments, and has a length of 149 m and a diameter of 7.2 m.
 The starboard hull includes a recreation area for the crew consisting of a gym, a swimming pool, a sauna, and an aviary.
 Twenty missile silos are placed in between the main pressure hulls, in front of the sail.
 In total the submarine has five pressure hulls: its control room is located in a pressure hull directly below the sail, between the two main hulls; a fourth hull contains the torpedo tubes and is located on the bow; and a fifth is located behind the control room and connects the two main hulls.
 There is an escape chamber above each of the main hulls, allowing for the entire crew of 160 officers and sailors to be taken to the surface.